TomsBazbauers/ATMachineService/README.md

 ### Description:

 - Built on NET 6.0
-- Unit tested via XUnit and Moq
+- Unit tested via xUnit and Moq

 ---